anovaguerrero/Panoramic-BlitzNet/README.md

 [download](https://drive.google.com/drive/u/2/folders/1qfTHTsm6vrZtRnTGaTbVZjXKWxMhBX53)

 Download the folder 'Checkpoints' which includes the model weights and copy it to the folder where you have the repository files.
+> **Disclaimer**: Please note that this is not the original model from the [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9197335), as this is a re-implementation that does **not** include all the details and components of the original Panoramic BlitzNet (e.g., it uses standard convolutions, it is not pre-trained on the SUN-RGBD dataset...).
+Results using this checkpoint might significantly differ from the original ones reported in the paper.

 ### Test run
 Ensure the folders 'dataset' and 'Checkpoints' are in the same folder than the python files.